 Shopkick, a Silicon Valley shopping app, surveyed its customers and found that brand loyalty has taken a back seat to availability.
-Nearly 70% of shoppers are buying different brands if they don’t see their preferred choice on store shelves.
+Nearly 70% of shoppers buy different brands if they don’t see their preferred choice on store shelves.
 Over time, consumers might decide to switch brands permanently, or forgo any sense of brand loyalty altogether, even if availability is no longer an issue.

-Additionally, shoppers are going to the store less often, but spending more with each visit, which could continue once the pandemic dissipates.
+Additionally, shoppers are going to the store less often, but spending more during each visit, which could continue once the pandemic dissipates.
 Impulse trips to the grocery could become a thing of the past.

 3. The Future of Meat